Tip #872: Resolving an Open Conflict in Your Meeting

 I pointed out that we had not convened to try to resolve historical conflicts between the state personnel department and individual agencies.
 Instead, we needed to focus on our charge: to establish fair and equitable personnel management audit standards.

 They agreed that the audit should only review personnel policies and procedures that had a direct impact on the achievement of those objectives.
-They decided to form two subcommittees to propose the audit standards, one for classification and compensation and the other for recruitment and selection.
+They decided to form two subcommittees to propose the audit standards.
+One subcommittee would look at classification and compensation.
+The other would focus on recruitment and selection.
 We were able to accomplish the agenda for that meeting.

 It can be very uncomfortable during a meeting when participants start to take potshots at each other.
 If you are the meeting facilitator, you will want to calm emotions and resolve or table the conflict as quickly as possible.
 You do not want the other meeting participants to start to take sides with the combatants.
 Taking a break is a wise choice.